Music in May, 2018 Season

-Acting assistant principal 2nd of the San Francisco Ballet, violinist Rebecca Jackson’s performances are characterized by a “fierce spirit and… reckless abandon.”
-Ms. Jackson is founder and artistic director of “Music in May,” an annual chamber music festival in Santa Cruz, California.
+Violinist Rebecca Jackson is founder and artistic director of “Music in May,” an annual chamber music festival in Santa Cruz, California.
 The series has featured such noted musicians as Michael Tree, Shmuel Ashkenasi, Ron Leonard, and Martin Beaver.
-She is founding member of Ensemble San Francisco and also performs with the Santa Fe Opera.
-Believing strongly in the power of music to heal and unite, a large part of her career has been to seek opportunities to serve others through her violin.
-These activities take her into communities across the US and also into the countries of Ukraine, Romania, Dominican Republic, Haiti, India, and most recently at Said Gawash and Shatila refugee camps in Lebanon.
+She is acting member of San Francisco Ballet and Santa Fe Opera Orchestras.
+Believing strongly in the power of music to heal and unite, Ms. Jackson has taken her violin into many communities outside the concert hall across the US and also into the countries of Ukraine, Romania, Dominican Republic, Haiti, India, and most recently at Said Gawash and Shatila refugee camps in Lebanon.
 Combining her passion for music and service, she is co-founder of Sound Impact, a collective of musicians devoted to bringing music to marginalized communities such as homeless centers, hospitals, and correction facilities.
 The latest undertaking, in collaboration with her father, is writing the authorized biography of her mentor David Arben, imprisoned in 7 Nazi death camps & former associate concertmaster of the Philadelphia Orchestra.
 Ms. Jackson received her B.M. from The Juilliard School and a graduate degree from UC Santa Cruz.

 Daniel Stewart, Conductor, Composer, and Violist, is the Music Director of the Santa Cruz Symphony, and former Assistant Conductor with The Metropolitan Opera.
 Mr. Stewart’s first three seasons in Santa Cruz have led to great critical acclaim, including the Peninsula Reviews’ assertion that “the Santa Cruz Symphony Orchestra under Daniel Stewart has now developed into the finest musical ensemble South of San Francisco and North of Los Angeles.”